The Skills page in PushMetrics, with the list of skills on the left and the markdown editor for the selected skill on the right

 • edit_block to update an existing one.

-Skill vs knowledge vs memory
+Skill vs memory